StacieL/doc/docs/BuidTAB-testApp.md

 ---
 id: testApp
-title: Test Your App
+title: Test Your Application
 sidebar_label: Test Your App
 ---

-Finally, when your app is ready and you are satisfied you can launch the project in the simulator and test your project
+When you're satified that your application is ready, you can launch the project in the Simulator and test your project.

-Let’s see Build tab options in greater detail:
+Let’s look at the Build tab options in detail:

-Build and Run: launches the application in the simulator iPhone X: which is a default simulator.
-Clicking on it will reveal a drop down list with all simulators available
+* Build and Run: Launches the application in the Simulator.

+* iPhone X: The default Simulator.
+Clicking here will reveal a dropdown list with all available simulators.

-Project: clicking on it will reveal a drop down list from which you can open the project folder, open the product folder or open the product with Xcode
+* Project: Reveals a dropdown list where you can open the project or product folder, or open the product with Xcode.

-Install: installs the application on a connected device
+* Install: Installs the application on a connected device.

-Select the simulator device you want to build your app on, and press Build and Run button!
+Select a Simulator to build your application on, and press the Build and Run button.

 ![alt-text](assets/4DforiOSOverview/Build-Tab-4D-for-iOS.png)

-You can now start playing with 4D for iOS and build your own iOS project following those easy steps.
+You're now ready to explore 4D for iOS on your own and build your own iOS project!